Path constrained unbalanced optimal transport

 \paragraph{Future Directions:} This paper is primarily focused on the fundamental theoretical aspects of the constrained model.
 Our framework suggests a computational scheme based on the convexity of the formulation, and we intend to develop such a numerical implementation in future work.
 We also plan to extend our model to incorporate other variants of unbalanced transport.
 While we specifically focus on a constrained version of the Wasserstein-Fisher-Rao distance (see Definition~\ref{def:wfr_distance}), there are other dynamic unbalanced optimal transport distances which should be amenable to constrained formulations.
 These include the various distances described in~\cite{chizat2018interpolating} or the recently introduced \emph{simple unbalanced optimal transport} model of~\cite{khesin2023simple}.
 The latter model could be interesting in that it may allow for a more explicit description of the corresponding constrained geometric picture.
 Although we were primarily interested here in the situation of constraints on the measure path only, one could more generally introduce similar affine constraints on the vector field and source term instead.
 We leave to future investigations the study of how the existence results and proofs of this work can adapt to this alternative setting.
 Lastly, while affine equality constraints are being considered here, generalizing this framework to convex inequality constraints is another interesting path with the potential to greatly extend the scope of applications of this model.

-\paragraph{Acknowledgements:} M. Bauer was partially supported by NSF grants DMS-1953244 and DMS-2324962.
-T. Needham was partially supported by NSF grants DMS-2107808 and DMS-2324962.
+\paragraph{Acknowledgements:} M. Bauer and M. Nishino were partially supported by NSF grant CISE-2426549.
+T.~Needham was partially supported by NSF grants DMS-2107808 and DMS-2324962.
 N. Charon was partially supported by NSF grants DMS-2402555 and DMS-2438562.